breezedeus/Pix2Text/README.md

   --analyzer-model-fp TEXT        File path for the Analyzer detection model.
                                   Default: `None`, meaning using the default
                                   model
-  --formula-ocr-config TEXT       Configuration information for the LatexOCR
+  --formula-ocr-config TEXT       Configuration information for the Latex-OCR
                                   mathematical formula recognition model.
                                   Default: `None`, meaning using the default
                                   configuration